 How To Generate SOSReport For Analysing Issues

-How To Generate SOSReport is a very useful command in Linux which used to collect the information including system configuration and diagnostic information like running kernel version, loaded modules etc.
+How To Generate SOSReport is a very useful command in Linux which used to collect the information including system configuration and diagnostic information like running kernel version, loaded modules, etc.

-SOSReport plays a vital role in troubleshooting your Linux machine to find out the issues on OS level.
+SOSReport plays a vital role in troubleshooting your Linux machine to find out the issues on the OS level.

 In order to run the command, this SOS should be installed on your system and if not then need to install it.